ENVIRONMENT & SUSTAINABILITY

 Any old iron sash weights are collected and recycled into component parts for new projects.

-Our office employees sort their waste, ranging from paper through to drinks bottles, into the correct recycling bins for collection.
+Our office employees are also asked to sort their waste, ranging from paper through to drinks bottles, into the correct recycling bins for collection.

 BUYING FROM US